 The divorced father of two little girls, Rick carries on a cold war with his ex, Liz, and a hot romance with his sexy girlfriend, Frannie.
 He still broods over the mysterious death of his father, a high-level CIA officer during the Vietnam War, who committed suicide when Rick was thirteen.

-In The Contractor, Colin MacKinnon once again shows his rare ability to turn real-world fact into riveting spy fiction.
+In The Contractor, Colin MacKinnon shows once again his rare ability to turn real-world facts into riveting spy fiction.
 The Contractor could happen...could be happening now.

 "Middle East expert MacKinnon puts a fresh twist on the stolen suitcase-nuke plot in this smart thriller...This fine espionage procedural should please spy and adventure fans alike." --Publishers Weekly